YeddaMC/YeddaMC/README.md

   👋 Hello!
 Welcome to my Github profile.
 -  My name is Yedda and my nickname is "YeddaMC"!
-- 👀 I’m interested in programação.
+- 👀 I’m interested in programming.
-- 🌱 I’m currently learning Gestão da Tecnologia da Informação no IFPR.
+- 🌱 I’m currently learning Information Technology Management at IFPR.
 - 📫 How to reach me linkedin.com/in/yeddamc
-- 😄 Pronouns: she / dela
+- 😄 Pronouns: she / her
 - ⚡ Fun fact: In career transition.
 Lifelong Learning.♥

 <!---